kelloggm/object-construction-checker/README.md

 </dd>

 <dt>`@CalledMethodsPredicate(<em>logical-expression</em>)`</dt>
-</dd>specifies the required method calls using Java boolean syntax.
+<dd>specifies the required method calls using Java boolean syntax.

 For example, the annotation `@CalledMethodsPredicate("x && y || z")` on a type represents objects such that: